Cross-Disciplinary Learning and Teaching Initiative

 b) how each member anticipates incorporating the results of the workshop into his or her instruction-e.g., by altering the content or pedagogical framework of currently-offered courses or by developing new courses.

-The funding made available in conjunction with this initiative will be employed: 1) to defray the costs of the materials required for the conduct of these workshops; and 2) to provide remuneration to faculty members who participate in cross-disciplinary workshops.
+The funding made available in conjunction with this initiative will be employed: 1) to defray the costs of the materials required to conduct these workshops; and 2) to provide remuneration to faculty members who participate in cross-disciplinary workshops.

 Proposals will be reviewed by the Steering Committee of the Center for Teaching and Learning, which is chaired by the Associate Dean for Faculty Development.

-Preference in selection will be given to workshops whose members are tenured and tenure-track faculty, Senior Lecturers, or Senior Adjunct Assistant Professors.
-Preference will also be given to workshops whose members have not previously participated in a CDLTI workshop (but persons who have done so are encouraged to apply).
-Participation by other members of the instructional staff is not precluded, but does require special justification by the coordinator in order to demonstrate how such participation will enhance the ongoing academic program of the College.
+Preference in selection will be given to workshops whose members are tenured and tenure-track faculty, Senior Lecturers, or Senior Adjunct faculty.
+If funding is limited, preference will also be given to workshops whose members have not previously participated in a CDLTI workshop, but previous participants are certainly encouraged to apply.
+Participation by other members of the instructional staff may also be appropriate but the application should include a specific justification for how the participation of that person will enhance the ongoing academic program of the College.